-Tartit is a Tuareg band of five women and four men that was founded in a refugee camp in Mauritania that, as with many Tuareg bands, became more widely introduced to audiences by performing at Mali's now-defunct Festival au Désert.
-The increasingly popular Tuareg band Imarhan is an expanded band that includes current and former Tartit members.
+Tartit is a Tuareg band of five women and four men that was founded in a refugee camp that, as with many Tuareg bands, became more widely introduced to audiences by performing at Mali's now-defunct Festival au Désert.
+The increasingly popular Tuareg band Imarhan (aka Imarhan Timbuktu, not to be confused with the band Imarhan led by Sadam of Tinariwen) is an expanded band that includes current and former Tartit members.

 "At Oui Tass" by Amanar

 Amanar is at the forefront of more contemporary directions for Tuareg desert blues music.
 Based in Kidal under the leadership of Ahmed Ag Kaedi, its music has recently become more known to Western audiences, as Ahmed Ag Kaedi was prominently featured in the recent Mali Blues documentary alongside Bassekou Kouyaté and Fatoumata Diawara.

 This Algerian band is one of the most famous Tuareg bands in Africa, though it is currently hardly known to Western audiences.
 The band takes a more eclectic approach to their recordings, and its album Tenere, of which this song is the title track, is one of the more complex and compelling Tuareg albums released in recent years.